 Team Manager Jobs in USA with Visa Sponsorship

-Team Manager roles in the U.S. commonly qualify for H-1B and other work visa sponsorship, particularly in technology, consulting, and operations.
+Team Manager roles in the U.S. commonly qualify for H-1B visa and other work visa sponsorship, particularly in technology, consulting, and operations.
 Most positions require a bachelor's degree in management, business administration, or a related field, with demonstrated leadership experience managing cross-functional teams and business operations.
 For detailed occupation requirements, see the O*NET profile.

 See All Team Manager JobsOverview

-Showing 5 of 567+ team manager jobs
+Showing 5 of 554+ Team Manager jobs

 Have you applied for this role?